-Instruction and play in the game of baseball.
-Skill development in areas of hitting, fielding, base running, pitching, and defensive positioning.
-Collegiate level offensive and defensive strategies will be taught along with knowledge of current rules and team strategies.
-Active game scenarios and interclass competitions.
+PED 121 Basketball Instruction and play in the game of basketball.
+Skill development in areas of passing, dribbling, shooting, rebounding, and defensive movement.
+Collegiate level offensive and defensive systems will be taught along with knowledge of current rules and team strategies.
+Active game scenarios and scrimmages.
 This course may be repeated one time for a maximum of two credits.
-Pre-requisite: None 1 Semester hour(s) Repeatable: This course may be repeated one time for a maximum of two credits.
-Lecture/Lab Hours: 2 lab/week